2024 May 17 Lawrence's Incredible Idea SHORT STORY: fiction, comedy Given enough time, eventually everybody gets one right

-2017 Feb 01 The Junkyard Capital genre: fiction, comedy, satire The Wind In The Willows meets Watergate
+2017 February 01 The Junkyard Capital NOVEL: fiction, comedy, satire The Wind In The Willows meets Watergate

 COMICS